aparnanayakn/FSTRecommendation/README.md

 #### LoadingTriples.ipynb

-**Purpose:** Converting tabular data into RDF format and uploading into Triplestore. <br>
+**Purpose:** Convert tabular data into RDF format and upload it to a Triplestore. <br>
 *Input:* Knowledge base <br>
-*Output:* Data in RDF format and in the fuseki server.
+*Output:* Data is in RDF format and stored in the Fuseki server.